quentinbdno/iss_utility_list/README.md

 # Delete an element in the list
 You want to delete an element in the list ?
 You can create an issue ticket and I will delete it.

+# Contributors
+You can thanks the following contributors of this project :
+...